meghrathod/networks-markov-sim/README.md

 ## Introduction

-This is a simulator for analysis of Handover mechanism, its success and failure rate in a wireless system with 5G NR(New Radio) technology and 4G LTE (Long Term Evolution Technology).
+This is a simulator for analysis of the fast conditional handover using a novel Markov Model.
 The simulator is written in Python.
 The simulator is designed to be modular and extensible.
 It is possible to add new handover algorithms and new mobility models.

 ## Installation

-The simulator is written in Python and uses the following libraries:
+The simulator is written in Python and uses the following libraries governed by their respective licenses:

 - [numpy](https://numpy.org/)
 - [matplotlib](https://matplotlib.org/)